robbtraister/fusion/documentation/recipes/creating-feature-pack.md

 If you run `ls` on the directory now, you should see that there are several files and folders created in your directory, and that your `package.json` lists `@arc-fusion/cli` as a `devDependency`!
 Here's a description of what just happened:

-1. Downloaded the `@arc-fusion/cli` package and invoked its `init` command, which created the skeleton of our repository's file structure
+1. Downloaded and installed the `@arc-fusion/cli` package as a `devDependency` so we can use it later to invoke further commands via `npx` without re-downloading.
-2. The `init` command also initialized the folder as an NPM package and created an accompanying `package.json` file
+2. Invoked the `init` command, which created the skeleton of our repository's file structure
-3. Finally, the `@arc-fusion/cli` was also added to our newly created `package.json` as a `devDependency` so we can use it later to invoke further commands via `npx` without re-downloading
+3. The `init` command also initialized the folder as an NPM package and created an accompanying `package.json` file

 Great job!
 Now let's take a closer look at what's inside our brand new Feature Pack.